 In a small bowl, whisk together egg, sour cream, milk and vanilla.
 Pour wet ingredients into dry ingredients and whisk until just combined.
 Stir in melted butter.

 Transfer ingredients to a piping bag and pipe into molds, filling 3/4 full.
 Bake for 12-14 minutes, or until a tooth pick inserted into the center comes out clean.
 Allow donuts to cool in the pan for 2 minutes, turn onto a wire rack and allow to cool completely.
 Repeat with remaining batter.

 2 cups confectioners’ sugar

 1/4 teaspoon fine kosher salt

-I hope you make this delicious dessert.
-Please tag me on Instagram @goodeatsbymimi if you do.
-I would love to see your pictures!
+I hope you make these yummy breakfast, brunch or anytime treat!
+If you do, please tag me on Instagram @goodeatsbymimi.
+I would love to hear from you and see your photos:)!

 2tablespoons coconut oil(or butter), melted and cooled slightly

 1teaspoon pure vanilla extract

 chopped nuts (optional)

 Preheat the oven to 350ºF and spray an 8″x8″ pan with cooking spray.